meain/blog/_posts/2019-07-27-set-local-file-as-newtabpage-in-firefox.md

 keywords: "firefox, newtabpage, startpage, r/startpages"
 ---

+> This will not work as of Firefox 72

 So, I was going through [`r/startpages`](https://www.reddit.com/r/startpages/) and checking out the `startpages` there.
 A lot of them looked pretty awesome and I decided to create one.
 And create, I did [meain/startpage](https://github.com/meain/startpage).